Chicken Skins Raw 1kg

 Anybody who wants to make truly authentic Ashkenazi Jewish cuisine must first learn how to make schmaltz and gribenes.
-Schmaltz is an important ingredient in many Jewish recipes, and is a must-know for anybody wanting to prepare authentic Ashkenazi cuisine.
+Schmaltz is an important ingredient in many Jewish recipes and is a must-know for anybody wanting to prepare authentic Ashkenazi cuisine.
 Gribenes are a by-product of the process used to collect schmaltz.
 Some of you might find this blog a bit– well, unappetizing.
 To the modern health-conscious cook, schmaltz and gribenes sound like a heart attack waiting to happen.
-Schmaltz is full of cholesterol, but it adds a very unique flavor to dishes that is unmatched by any other type of oil.
+Schmaltz is full of cholesterol, but it adds a very unique flavour to dishes that is unmatched by any other type of oil.
 While many people find gribenes delicious, others might consider them too strange or unhealthy to enjoy.
 Take them or leave them, schmaltz and gribenes are quintessentially Jewish.

 Though richly flavored, both dishes evolved out of frugality.
 In Eastern Europe and other Ashkenazi countries, chicken meat was an expensive treat.
 When a chicken was purchased from the butcher, every part of the bird was used.
 Schmaltz and gribenes are two creative ways of using parts of the chicken that might otherwise be thrown away.